5 Best Caching Solutions to Speed up Your Site

 Some users find that the automatic clear cache file function doesn’t occur frequently enough, resulting in a site slowdown.
 You can go in and manually clean out the cache if this happens.

-The most expensive option on this list of plugins is Sucuri Firewall.
+The most expensive option on this list of plugins is Sucuri Website Application Firewall (WAF).
 This robust and popular caching plugin choice offers enhanced website security along with built-in caching services.

 While you’ll pay more, Sucuri does come with many features that’ll improve your website performance and security, such as: